| The Healing Touch |

 medicine.

-Some come out of deep faith; others, strictly out of curiosity.
+Some come out of deep faith; others, strictly out of curiosity. but

 most come to be healed. those who seek relief from some